19hundreds/risks-workflow/03_concepts-design.md

 Reusing credentials or passwords is always a horrible idea.
 It doesn't just weaken the security of the system it also represents a privacy threat: identical passwords can be used to spot the user's real identity.

-The root of credentials reuse is the fact that the user relies on memory but **in my experience the chances of forgetting credentials are several orders of magnitude higher than being hacked, attacked or victims of a theft**.
+The root of credentials reuse is the fact that the user relies on memory but **in my experience the chances of forgetting credentials are several orders of magnitude higher than being hacked, attacked or victim of a theft**.

 Credentials reuse also leads to short passwords which means weak password that can be easily guessed via brute force.